aaru-dps/Aaru/CONTRIBUTING.md

 - Use struct implicit constructor.
 - Use UNIX (`\n`) endline character.

-> Note: DiscImageChef is quite low-level so unneeded object-oriented abstractions (e.g. using classes when a struct suffices) will be rejected.
+> Note: Aaru is quite low-level so unneeded object-oriented abstractions (e.g. using classes when a struct suffices) will be rejected.
 LINQ is accepted.